mattingram0/Mathematical-Morphology/README.md

-# Mathematical Morphology Program
+# Mathematical Morphology Programs
-A simple program that takes an image file, and applies one of the four basic morphological operators: erosion, dilation, opening and closing.
+A collection of simple programs that take an image file, and apply one of the four basic morphological operators to it: erosion, dilation, opening and closing.

 ## Installation
-Click 'Clone or download' above and then either click 'Download ZIP', or alternatively create a new directory and then run the following command from the command line:
+Click 'Clone or download' above and then 'Download ZIP', or alternatively run the following command from the command line:

 ```
 git clone https://github.com/mattingram0/Mathematical-Morphology.git